Mandatory retirement: Canada

 The normal age for retirement in Canada is 65, but one cannot be forced to retire at that age.
 Labour laws in the country do not specify a retirement age.
 Age 65 is when federal Old Age Security pension benefits begin, and most private and public retirement plans have been designed to provide income to the person starting at 65 (an age is needed to select premium payments by contributors to be able to calculate how much money is available to retirees when they leave the program by retiring).

 All judges in Canada are subject to mandatory retirement, at 70 or 75 depending on the court.
 Federal senators cease to hold their seats at 75.

+Ethiopia

+Citizens of Ethiopia over the age of 60 must retire, though the retirement age may be further reduced for individuals working in particularly hazardous occupations.
+Retirees are often faced with loss of benefits and insufficient funds to handle daily expenses.

 Israel

 A 2006 decision by Israel's High Court of Justice stated that mandatory retirement at age 67 does not discriminate against the elderly.

 New Zealand

-In New Zealand, there is no mandatory retirement age except if working in a job that clearly specifies a mandatory retirement age.
+In New Zealand, there is normally no mandatory retirement age except in jobs that require one for a specific legal reason.
 The normal age of retirement is the same as the beginning of pension payments, which is 65.

+The District Court Act 2014 establishes mandatory retirement for District Court judges at the age of 70.
+The Senior Courts Act 2016 does the same for High Court judges (including Court of Appeal and Supreme Court judges).
+The judicial retirement age has been criticised.